brocaar/chirpstack-network-server/docs/features.md

 LoRa Server has full support for Class-C devices.
-It will remember the last rx parameters (of each gateway that received the uplink), so that the nearest gateway can be used for the Class-C uplink.
-An uplink can be scheduled by using the `NetworkServer.PushDataDown` API method.
+It will remember the last rx parameters (of each gateway that received the uplink), so that the nearest gateway can be used for the Class-C downlink.
+A downlink can be scheduled by using the `NetworkServer.PushDataDown` API method.

 ## Confirmed data up / down